minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 sync script will automagically detect additions, deletions or moved lokalize texts.

-After you're done with the changes run `yarn lokalize:apply-json-edits` and after confirmation all selected mutations will be written to the mutations log file.
+~~After you're done with the changes run `yarn lokalize:apply-json-edits` and after confirmation all selected mutations will be written to the mutations log file.~~

-New texts will only have an NL (Dutch) string when they are added and will use NL as a fallback.
+~~New texts will only have an NL (Dutch) string when they are added and will use NL as a fallback.~~

-After syncing texts, the import script is called to update your local JSON file and re-generate the SiteText type interface.
+~~After syncing texts, the import script is called to update your local JSON file and re-generate the SiteText type interface.~~

+The Sanity Lokalize dataset will remain immutable with the archival of the application.

-### Delete/Move Mutations
+### **DEPRECATED** Delete/Move Mutations

+` As of 02-04-2024, the Coronadashboard has been brought offline, so some sections of this chapter are no longer relevant.`

 Because feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the dataset